Why a U.S. Attorney’s Office?

 Each USAO consists of two major divisions: criminal and civil.
 The criminal division, which is significantly larger than the civil division in most offices, prosecutes violations of the federal criminal laws, such as organized crime, drug trafficking, political corruption, tax evasion, fraud and other financial crimes, bank robbery, cybercrime, human trafficking, and civil rights offenses.
 Many criminal divisions have specialized units or sections within them, while in others, criminal AUSAs are generalists.
 Many criminal divisions now have a national security section or unit and work with state and local governments to combat terrorist activities.
 The civil division defends government agencies and pursues affirmative litigation (such as enforcement of environmental and fair housing laws).
 For example, the civil division prosecutes Medicare fraud that would divert funding away from those who need it and enforces non-discrimination legislation, such as the Americans with Disabilities Act.
 The work of the civil divisions of USAOs is instrumental in returning billions of dollars to the U.S. Treasury each year, bringing suits to recoup lost or abused federal funds for the ultimate benefit of the public.
 Although more HLS students and graduates tend to seek positions in the criminal divisions of USAOs, there is equally challenging and important work on the civil side.
 Our application advice in this guide applies to both the criminal and civil sides.

 A significant portion of AUSAs spend 5-7 years in a USAO before moving on to other public or private sector work; those AUSAs who stay longer often move to a supervisory position within the USAO.
 In some jurisdictions, the majority of AUSAs spend only a portion of their careers in the USAO; in others, many of the AUSAs have made their careers there.
 The Department of Justice has occasionally instituted hiring freezes, as during the federal budget crisis of 2011-13.
 When such freezes are ultimately lifted, however, they are often followed by a period of increased hiring.
 The “thaw” announced by DOJ in February 2014, for example, resulted in a flurry of hiring in USAOs across the country.
 The salary scale for AUSAs is administratively determined and based primarily on the number of years of professional experience and geographic location.
 Attorneys assigned to high cost of living areas receive a percentage of their base pay as locality pay.
-The resulting range of pay, including locality pay, varies greatly, with average starting pay ranging from $57,000 to $142,000 based on level of experience.
-For areas in which locality pay is not authorized, average starting salaries range from roughly $49,000 to $130,000.
+More information on AUSA salary scales can be found here.

 What an AUSA Does